edap/PalmGenerator/README.md

 ```

 The `leaf_opt` hash contains a bunch of options, you can have an idea about what each option is doing playing around with this [demo](http://davideprati.com/demo/LeafGeometry/).
-The previous snippet should generate a palms like this one:
+The previous snippet shoulds generate a palm like this one:

 ![example](example.png)